loftwah/devops-refresher/aws-labs/07-parameter-store.md

 Centralize non-secret configuration in SSM Parameter Store and consume from ECS and EKS.
 Manage secrets in AWS Secrets Manager.

+## Prerequisites

+- For EKS: Secrets Store CSI Driver + AWS Provider installed in the cluster.
+- For EKS: IRSA role for the app service account with read permissions to the SSM path and Secrets ARNs.
+- For ECS: Task role with read permissions to the SSM path and Secrets ARNs.

 ## What Goes Where

 - SSM (non-secrets, type String):